-- (a) Non-criminal incidents of rule violations by inmates. - (b) Attempted suicide or suicidal ideation on the part of an inmate, if known. - (c) Non-criminal breaches of security or evidence of an escape attempt. - (d) Non-criminal security threats, including intelligence related to jail activities. - (e) Significant incidents related to medical issues, health or safety in the jail. - (f) Discovery of contraband in the possession of inmates or their housing areas. - (g) Detaining or handcuffing any visitor at the facility. - (h) Traffic collisions involving office vehicles. - (i) Risk management incidents to include injuries to inmates and lost or damaged property. - (j) Accidental injuries of staff, inmates or the general public.
+- (a) Non-criminal incidents of rule violations by incarcerated persons. - (b) Attempted suicide or suicidal ideation on the part of an incarcerated person. - (c) Non-criminal breaches of security or evidence of an escape attempt. - (d) Non-criminal security threats, including intelligence related to jail activities. - (e) Significant incidents related to medical issues, health, or safety in the jail. - (f) Discovery of contraband in the possession of incarcerated persons or their housing areas. - (g) Detaining or handcuffing any visitor at the facility. - (h) Traffic collisions involving office vehicles. - (i) Risk management incidents, including injuries to incarcerated persons and lost or damaged property. - (j) Accidental injuries of staff, incarcerated persons, or the public. - (k) Unusual occurrences.